 With a global pandemic occurring around the globe, things have been a little strange for the first 3 months of 2020 so far.
-Coronavirus has caused strict isolation rules and worldwide anxiety, but one odd thing that has resulted is a toilet paper shortage.
+The coronavirus has caused strict isolation rules and worldwide anxiety, but one odd thing has resulted in a toilet paper shortage.

 So, what do we mean?
 Things have become dire enough for people to send the following down the toilet (and really shouldn't) as a toilet paper replacement:

 "Wipes can cause system chokes and damage to private sewer pipes.
 One Sydney resident reported a $16,000 plumbing bill to repair her private sewer pipes caused by her flushing wet wipes." - Sydney Water